spujadas/elk-docker/README.md

 4. Start the image with port 9292 published (e.g. `docker run ... -p 9292:9292 ...`).

-## Making log data persistent <a name="persistent-log-data"></a>
+## Storing log data <a name="storing-log-data"></a>

-If you want your ELK stack to keep your log data across container restarts, you need to create a Docker data volume inside the ELK container at `/var/lib/elasticsearch`, which is the directory that Elasticsearch stores its data in.
+In order to keep log data across container restarts, this image mounts `/var/lib/elasticsearch` — which is the directory that Elasticsearch stores its data in — as a volume.

+You may however want to use a dedicated data volume to store this log data, for instance to facilitate back-up and restore operations.

 One way to do this with the `docker` command-line tool is to first create a named container called `elk_data` with a bound Docker volume by using the `-v` option: